 We know that P.E. is an integral part of our curriculum.
 We believe that the subject inspires all pupils to succeed and excel in physically-demanding activities and helps them to become confident in a way which supports their health and fitness throughout their lives.
-Therefore, we believe that our children should be physically active every day, whether through P.E. lessons, lunchtimes or extra-curricular activities.
-Our Midday Supervisors put on a range of activities (Football, basketball, circus-type activities..) and we also have our amazing Climbing Frame, which is currently being expanded.
-We are also proud to offer an all weather pitch that the children love.
+Therefore, we believe that our children should be physically active for sustained periods of time, whether through P.E. lessons, lunchtimes or extra-curricular activities and healthy active lifestyles are strongly promoted.

 Please see below for the Curriculum Plan, created by Subject Lead Miss Julia Thom.